U17 (CADETS) GBR GUIDE

 Intro - BF Administrative Responsibilities

 • Agree and publish the calendar of domestic U17 British Ranking Competitions (U17/Cadet BRCs) and nominated U17/Cadet international events for the season.
-This has to wait for the final international calendars to come out (earliest in April for season start in September) – see GBR U20/U17 CALENDAR ADVICE for more info.
+This is dependent on the final international calendars to come out (earliest in April for season start in September) – see GBR U20/U17 CALENDAR ADVICE for more info.

 • Update (based on annual consultation and subsequent Board approval) Selection Policies and Ranking Policies.